 Structured investments come in a wide variety of options with different terms and conditions.
 There’s one for almost any market outlook or investment goal, giving investors the chance to stay in the market and choose how much protection they need to feel comfortable.

-To learn more about structured investments and how they can help you keep clients invested over the long term, visit SIMON.io, and check out our videos.
+You can also learn more about structured investments and how they can help keep clients invested over the long term with articles and videos available on simon.io/engage.